Zealandia (wildlife sanctuary): Awards

 In 2023, Zealandia won the Supreme Tourism Award at the New Zealand Tourism Awards.
 It also won the Airbnb Tourism Excellence Award for Small to Medium businesses.
 The chief executive of Tourism Industry Aotearoa, Rebecca Ingram, said about the award: "Zealandia is everything we love about tourism: protecting our wildlife, telling our unique story, thrilling visitors and beloved by its community."

+The Zealandia Visitor Centre won an award in the 2010 Wellington Architecture Awards, it won in the Commercial Architecture category with comments saying, “a powerful and dramatic entry space”.
+The architects were Jasmax.